 So, what is the big deal?
 Why am I writing about this since the website retracted the article?
 Here is why.

-When I read the website’s retraction, I posted the text of the retraction in response to my friend’s share of the article.
+When I read the website’s retraction, I posted the text in response to my friend’s share of the article.
 He liked my comment but left the link on his wall.
-When I pointed out that the article was fake his post had no comments and no shares.
+When I pointed out that the article was fake, his post had no comments or shares.

-Ten days later, my friend’s post has been shared 109 times.
-I was only able to see 41 of those shares but they were also shared over 80 times.
-I think it is safe to assume that by my friend not taking down a post that was spreading a lie that the lie has been shared well over 200 more times.
+Ten days later, my friend’s post had been shared 109 times.
+I was only able to see 41 of those shares, but they were also shared over 80 times.
+I think it is safe to assume that my friend did not take down a post that spread a lie, and the lie was shared well over 200 times.

 It is OUR Responsibility

 Those numbers underscore my point.
-When we fail to correct our mistakes we take part in spreading lies.
+When we fail to correct our mistakes, we participate in spreading lies.
 Hundreds of people shared this article without ever clicking the link.

 We can’t expect the websites to be honest.
-They make a ton of money by spreading fake news.
-We can’t expect Facebook or Twitter to correct this.
+They make a ton of money by spreading fake news, and we can’t expect Facebook or Twitter to correct this.

 IT IS OUR RESPONSIBILITY.

-If we share an article that is false we should delete it.
-Occasionally, I have shared articles that turned out to be false but had generated good conversation so I didn’t want to delete the article.
+If we share an article that is false, we should delete it.
+Occasionally, I have shared articles that turned out to be false but generated good conversation, so I didn’t want to delete them.
 In those cases, I clearly marked that I had found out that the content was incorrect.

 My point is simply that truth is our responsibility.
-The way we fight lies is by not sharing them and by, instead, speaking the truth.
+We fight lies by not sharing them and by speaking the truth instead.

 Making sure that we live in a society that is committed to truth is not just the responsibility of public figures, news organizations, and large corporations.
 It is our responsibility.
 Take it seriously.

-This essay is from our Anastasis Series where we resurrect articles from the past that are either still relevant today.
-This piece was first published on January 20, 2020, and has been lightly edited and updated.
+This essay is from our Anastasis Series, where we resurrect articles from the past that are still relevant today.
+It was first published on January 20, 2020, and has been lightly edited and updated.